Global convergence of ResNets: From finite to infinite width using linear parameterization: Properties of

 \end{assumption}

-In particular, satisfying~\cref{ass:universality} requires having $V$ of dimension $m \geq N$, but it can be satisfied for finite dimensional RKHSs of dimension $m \leq N^q$, for example by considering a polynomial kernel, or by RKHSs of dimension $m \geq poly(N,q)$ with high probability on the sampling of random features as shown in~\cref{sec:convergence}.
-On the other hand, even though the existence of $\lambda$ follows from simple compactness arguments, it seems to be hardly analytically tractable even for classical kernels such as the Gaussian kernel.
+\Cref{ass:universality} is required in order to ensure the expressivity of our model, quantified by the conditioning of the kernel matrix $\mathbb{K}$ and by $\Lambda$ and $\lambda$.
+The choice of the RKHS $V$ may thus have a significant impact on training.
+In particular, satisfying~\cref{ass:universality} requires having $V$ of dimension $m \geq N$, but it can be satisfied for finite dimensional RKHSs of dimension $m \leq N^q$, for example by considering a polynomial kernel, or by RKHSs of dimension $m \geq poly(N,q)$ with high probability on the sampling of random features, as shown in~\cref{sec:convergence}.
+On the other hand, even though the existence of $\lambda$ follows from compactness arguments, it seems to be hardly analytically tractable even for classical kernels such as the Gaussian kernel.
+Therefore, if, in theory, prior knowledge of the data distribution might allow to optimize the choice of kernel, we expect the selection of an optimal kernel to be an intractable problem in practice.
+Instead, cross-validation techniques can be used to select a suitable kernel.

 \begin{remark} For a RKHS $V$ as in~\cref{residual_set}, the properties of $V$ only depend on $\varphi$.
 An interesting example is when $\varphi : z \mapsto \sigma( U z)$ with $\sigma$ an activation function applied component-wise and $U$ a fixed feature matrix.
 In~\cref{sec:convergence} we show that, when considering the complex activation $\sigma : t \mapsto e^{- \imath t}$, both assumptions can be satisfied with high probability.
 On the other hand, \cref{ass:admissibility} is not satisfied when considering $\sigma = \text{ReLU}$ due to its non-smoothness at $0$. \end{remark}